bcgsc/abyss/README.md

 Export to SQLite Database
 =========================

-ABySS has a built-in support for SQLite database.
-With this option activated, it exports log values into a SQLite file and/or `.csv` files at runtime.
+ABySS has a built-in support for SQLite database to export log values into a SQLite file and/or `.csv` files at runtime.

-## Activating the functionality

-Download SQLite [here](http://www.sqlite.org/download.html) and install.
-(See [Quick Start](#quick-start) for details)

-To compile ABySS with SQLite, add configure flag `--with-sqlite` to the steps in [Compiling ABySS from GiHub](#compiling-abyss-from-github) / [Compiling ABySS from source](#compiling-abyss-from-source).

-	./configure [other options] --with-sqlite=/path/to/sqlite3/
-	make
-	sudo make install

 ## Database parameters
 Of `abyss-pe`: